 Down on the main drag, you'll find The Sound Table, from the guys behind TOP FLR in Midtown.
 Sound Table has an eclectic upscale bar menu but really shines with their specialty cocktail selection.
 You'll find drinks with raw egg, homemade jams and all sorts of other interesting additions.
 Late night, they clear the tables downstairs to make room for a hoppin' dance party.

-Just across the way, Sister Louisa's Church of the Living Room and Ping Pong Emporium (or Church for short) is a recently opened bar with colorful artwork and social commentary by Atlanta's own Sister Louisa.
+Just across the way, Sister Louisa's Church of the Living Room and Ping Pong Emporium (or Church for short) is a bar with colorful artwork and social commentary by Atlanta's own Sister Louisa.
 They sling a limited selection of lowbrow beers and an awesome, fruit-laden sangria.
 Snacks are fair food like hot dogs or chips and onion dip.
 As you'd suspect - there is a ping pong table!

 Corner Tavern is a well-known local watering hole with a few Atlanta locations.
 The Edgewood spot is a two-story outpost with darts, pool tables, board games and the occasional bought of karaoke.
 A classic local bar, the food is pretty good and the beer selection spans a wide variety of American brews.